Also known as: Luigi Mansion (JP)

 Dec 17 2001 18:46:45

-On the wall where the camera is in The Twins' Room, there is an invisible object that Luigi can interact with by pressing A.
+On the wall where the camera is in The Twins' Room, there is an invisible poster that Luigi can interact with by pressing A, it acts as a furniture by default.
+It's Gameboy Horror scanbox appears to be associated in the same position with the object, the scanbox is the same size as a scanbox for the posters.
+Nothing happens when scanned.